12 Best medium format cameras: (2023 Guide & Reviews)

 ISO/ Shutter speed

-The ISO and shutter speed are crucial in making a picture realistic, bright and noiseless.
+The ISO and shutter speed make a picture realistic, bright, and noiseless.

-I asked my cousin to go by the role of thumb of increasing the ISO while using a faster shutter to get the best images.
+I asked my cousin to follow the rule of thumb of increasing the ISO while using a faster shutter to get the best images.

 Aperture/ Depth of field

-As this is an interchangeable-lens camera, the need to stick to one lens has been ruled out.
+This is an interchangeable camera, so the need to stick to one lens has been ruled out.

 Once the photographer chooses the right lens, he can adjust the aperture according to the needed area.